scverse/scvi-tools/docs/user_guide/models/totalvi.rst

 Furthermore, :math:`\beta_{nt}` represents background protein signal due to ambient antibodies or non-specific antibody binding.
 The prior parameters :math:`c_t` and :math:`d_t` are unfortunately called ``background_pro_alpha`` and ``background_pro_log_beta`` in the code.
 They are learned parameters during infererence, but are initialized through a procedure that fits a two-component Gaussian mixture model for each cell and records the mean and variance of the component with smaller mean, aggregating across all cells.
-This can be disabled by setting ``empirical_protein_background_prior=False``.
+This can be disabled by setting ``empirical_protein_background_prior=False``, which then forces a random Initialization.

 Inference
 ========================